Ralf3/NCSA/Readme.md

-NCSA: A simple programm to control the Elektor:
+NCSA: A simple program to control the Elektor:
 Network Connected Signal Analyzer with Python
 ==============================================================================